9 1/2" x 2" tart pan with removable bottom (a wonderful multitasker)

 ACTIVE TIME: 1 hourhour

 TOTAL TIME: 3 hourshours30 minutesminutes

 Combine the flour, salt, and sugar in the bowl of a food processor and pulse 3-4 times.
 Add the butter and pulse until the mixture looks mealy, 5-6 times.
-Add the shortening and pulse another 3-4 times.
-Remove the lid and sprinkle in 5 tablespoons of the cranberry juice.
-Replace the lid and pulse 5 times.
-Add more cranberry juice, as needed, until the mixture begins to hold together and pull away from the sides of the bowl.
+Then, add the shortening and pulse until incorporated, another 3-5 pulses.
+Remove the lid and drizzle in the cranberry juice.
+Replace the lid and pulse until the mixture begins to hold together and pull away from the sides of the bowl.

-Peel, core, and slice pears into 1/8-inch slices.
-Move to a large mixing bowl with 1/4 cup of the sugar then toss with your hands to thoroughly coat.
-Move the slices to a colander and place inside the mixing bowl to capture any juices.
-Set aside for 1 1/2 hours.
+Peel, core, and slice pears into 1/8-inch slices and move to a large mixing bowl.
+Add 1/4 cup of the sugar and toss with your hands to thoroughly coat.
+Set aside for 45 minutes, tossing again halfway through, then transfer to a colander set over a large bowl and set aside to drain for 45 minutes.

-Transfer the accumulated pear juice to a small saucepan and reduce over medium heat, to 2 tablespoons.
+Transfer the accumulated juices (you should have about 1/4 cup) to a small saucepan and reduce over medium heat to 2 tablespoons, about 3 minutes.
 Set aside to cool.

-Stir the remaining sugar into the pear slices along with the Simple Cranberry Sauce, tapioca flour, lemon zest, lemon juice, salt, and nutmeg.
+Stir the remaining sugar into the pear slices along with the Just Cranberry Sauce, tapioca flour, lemon juice, salt, and thyme.
 Set aside.

 Crank your oven to 400℉ and move a rack to the lowest position.